xElkomy/xsshunter/README.md

 **No blurred screenshots**

+**Local Storage**: Read all data stored in Local Storage for the page the payload fired on

 **Slack, Discord and custom notifications**: this fork will send notifications to Slack, Discord and to your custom HTTP hook when a XSS triggers.
 Compared, the original XSSHunter version only sends email notifications.